StudyLions/StudyLion/README.md

 ### Self Hosting

 You can self-host and fork the bot using the following steps, but beware that we do not provide support for self-hosted instances.
-If you are interested in a private managed instance, contact Ari at contact@arihoresh.com
+If you are interested in a privately managed instance (affordable paid service), contact Ari at contact@arihoresh.com

 Follow the steps below to self-host the bot.
 - Clone the repo recursively (which makes sure to include the cmdClient submodule, otherwise you need to initialise it separately)